-• Digital photos must have a resolution of 300 dpi (dots per inch) or greater with no visible pixelation or blur and be at least 3"x 5" in physical size.
-High resolution images will always be a larger file size, often several hundred kilobytes (KB) or from one to 10 megabytes (MB) and up.
+□ Digital photos must have a resolution of 300 dpi (dots per inch) or greater with no visible pixelation or blur and be at least 3"x 5" in physical size.
+High resolution images will always be a larger file size, often several hundred kilobytes (KB) or from one to ten megabytes (MB) and up.

-• Printed photos must be a minimum of 3"x 5" in physical size and reflect the same quality as professionally processed photos.
+□ Printed photos must be a minimum of 3"x 5" in physical size and reflect the same quality as professionally processed photos.
 There can be no visible ink dots, stripes or patterns in the image from the printing process.
 Please do not write caption information on the back of the photograph as the pen pressure can damage the print.
-Photos should be crisp and clear; a blurry or grainy photo cannot be used.
-If you are unsure about the quality of your print, email the original digital file to your district publicity director, as it is possible the digital file can be used instead.
+Newspaper clippings cannot be used under any circumstances.
+It is also important to look for clarity and detail in your printed photo.
+If the photo looks blurry or grainy it likely cannot be used.
+If you are unsure about the quality of your print, email the original digital file to your district publicity director, as it is possible that the digital file can be used instead.

-• The photo must contain Sons of Norway members and caption information must relate directly to the content of the photograph.
+□ The photo must contain Sons of Norway members and caption information must relate directly to the content of the photograph.

-• Photos of inanimate objects (handicrafts, food items, murals, etc.) will not be used.
+$\hfill\square$ Photos of inanimate objects (handicrafts, food items, murals, etc.) will not be used.

-• Photos must be visually interesting, well lit, and of good composition.
-It is best to avoid photos containing distracting items in the foreground.
+□ Photos must be visually interesting, well lit, and of good composition.
+It is best to avoid photos containing distracting items in the foreground (such as heads, chairs, backs of people obscuring the view of the subject) and photos taken in dim lighting conditions.